This project is located in the suburbs of Beirut. The city is fast

 method of lighting tangential to the walls.
 The area around the altar extends

-in a circle nine metres in diameter, allowing space for important ceremonies.
+in a circle nine meters in diameter, allowing space for important ceremonies.
 Beyond

 this circle is a semicircle designed for deacons.
 A clear space is foreseen all